AndrewMagdyGad/udacity-deployment-project/README.md

 The udagram application is a fairly simple application that includes all the major components of a Full-Stack web application.

+This web application is hosted on (this link)[http://udacitytestbucket.s3-website-us-east-1.amazonaws.com]

 ## Getting Started

 1. Clone this repo locally into the location of your choice.
-1. Move the content of the udagram folder at the root of the repository as this will become the main content of the project.
+2. Move the content of the udagram folder at the root of the repository as this will become the main content of the project.
-1. Open a terminal and navigate to the root of the repo
+3. Open a terminal and navigate to the root of the repo
-1. follow the instructions in the installation step

-The project can run but is missing some information to connect to the database and storage service.
-These will be setup during the course of the project
+4. run `npm install` to install the dependencies and `npm run start` to start your application.

 ### Dependencies